 How Much Can I Afford to Pay Each Month?

 What?
 That’s impossible, right?
-Well, as I like to say in workshops, the common approach to money in our culture is to save too little, carry too much debt, live with too much financial stress, and fight about money too often with the people we love.
+Well, the common approach to money in our culture is to save too little, carry too much debt, live with too much financial stress, and fight about money too often with the people we love.
 Do what’s uncommon and you’ll be able to enjoy uncommon financial success and peace of mind.

 Basing housing costs on one income is especially important for young two-income couples that want to have kids one day and also want the freedom to have one person step out of the paid workforce while raising those kids.
 But it’s important for others as well.
 Buying a house that requires two incomes is risky.
 What happens if one person loses their job?